ibm-cloud-docs/cloud-databases/bi-tutorial.md

 - It reads in the connection strings so that it can connect to your {{site.data.keyword.databases-for-mongodb}} EE instance.
 - It reads in your `terraform.tfvars` credentials file for the password to access your {{site.data.keyword.databases-for-mongodb}} EE instance.
 - It reads the COVID data file from the WHO Dashboard.
 This data file is in CSV format and MongoDB requires JSON format, so the script reads the data and converts it into a JSON document.
 - It connects to your {{site.data.keyword.databases-for-mongodb}} EE instance and uploads all data (200k+ rows) into a collection named `daily_covid_global_data`.
-If the collection exists, it deletes it and start again.
+If the collection exists, it deletes it and starts again.
 You can run the script multiple times without importing duplicate data.

 It takes only a few seconds to upload all of your data.
 You are now ready to visualize your using Tableau!
-The script that you executed will print the connection strings that you need for the next step.
+The script that you ran will print the connection strings that you need for the next step.

 ### Step 6: Connect your database instance to Tableau
 {: #connect-instance-tableau}